 - You’ll be given an inmate ID number.

 - You will be fingerprinted.

 - All personal property will be taken from you and stored until you get released.

 - You will be allowed to use the phone so you can get in touch with a member of your family, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, they will let you skip the jumpsuit and keep wearing your own clothes, otherwise you you will have to wear a jumpsuit.
+- If they expect that you will make bail and be released quickly, they will let you skip the jumpsuit and keep wearing your own clothes, otherwise you will have to wear a jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell your story.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that might help other people that get arrested get through the process?

 Click here to share your story